-A total of 24 piezometers were installed at various locations around Ash Pond 4.
+Twenty-four piezometers were installed at various locations around Ash Pond 4.
 Sixteen were installed by Law Engineering Testing Company (now known as MACTEC) at various locations within the embankment in November, 1976.
-A total of six additional piezometers were installed at station 17+15 in support of slope stability analyses performed on Ash Pond 4.
+Six additional piezometers were installed at station 17+15 in support of slope stability analyses performed on Ash Pond 4.
 Three of the six piezometers (AP-1, AP-2, and AP-3) were installed in 1981 by Atlanta Testing & Engineering.
 In 1998, the three remaining piezometers (P-4B, P-5B, and P-6B) were installed along the crest, mid-point, and toe of the embankment.
 Typical monitoring well construction consisted of a 2-inch diameter PVC riser pipe and a 10 to 50-foot slotted screen, depending upon the piezometer location.